drawcard/wordpress-dc/README.md

 ### Setting up
 ```
-//Use MySQL / PHPMyAdmin then create a new username and local database for the install
+# Use MySQL / PHPMyAdmin then create a new username and local database for the install
 cp local-config-sample.php local-config.php
 nano local-config.php
-//Add your local db information here, save and exit
+# Add your local db information here, save and exit
 ```